 Don't use social media to diagnose yourself!
 I am all for empowering yourself with accurate, up-to-date information about mental health, but many people go on Tik Tok or Instagram to come up with their own diagnoses and to get ideas for treating themselves.
 Not only is this potentially misleading, it can delay you getting professional or medical treatment that could have saved you time and money.
 Many of the "influencers" don't have clinical degrees and give you half-information, so it's hard to sort out who knows what they're talking about it.
 Sites like the National Institutes for Mental Health and National Alliance on Mental Illness are more trustworthy.

-Not everyone has the same way of coping with depression.
+Not everyone has the same ways to cope with depression.

 Not everyone has the same experience of depression, so that what works for one person may not work for another.
 Some people see medication as life-saving, while others think it's not for them.
 As hard as it can be when you feel defeated and tired, finding your road to recovery takes trial and error.
 Even if something works a little bit, it might be worth to give it a fair shot and unless you have negative side effects, keep with it for a month or so before you conclude it's a dud.